 Jerk chicken is really easy to make:

-I searched through a number of recipes before deciding what exactly to add, and while I have ended up using a fairly broad range of spices in here, that seemed to be typical of the more traditional recipes.
+I searched through a number of recipes before deciding what exactly to add.
+While I have ended up using a fairly broad range of spices in here, this is to keep closer to the more traditional flavors.
 Plus, I am always one for adding things like cinnamon and nutmeg so I wasn't going to miss them out.

 Apparently it's barbecue month, so this seemed like the perfect way to kick things off.
 Jerk chicken is full of fantastic flavor and takes on that great taste only a barbecue can give.
 (I've got a vegetarian grill meal balance things out too!
 My Cuban quinoa bowl is worth trying.)

 - 2 cloves garlic

-- 1 tbsp ginger approx a 1in/2.5cm piece
+- 1 tablespoon ginger approx a 1in/2.5cm piece

-- 1/2 red onion small, or around 3-4 scallions/spring onions
+- ½ red onion small, or around 3-4 scallions/spring onions

-- 2 tsp ground allspice
+- 2 teaspoon ground allspice

-- 2 tsp dried thyme
+- 2 teaspoon dried thyme

-- 1 tbsp soy sauce
+- 1 tablespoon soy sauce

-- 1 tbsp honey
+- 1 tablespoon honey

 - 1 lime juice and zest ie from 1 lime

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/4 tsp cinnamon
+- ¼ teaspoon cinnamon

-- 1/4 tsp nutmeg
+- ¼ teaspoon nutmeg

 - 1.5 lb boneless chicken thighs 700g, approx, 4-6 thighs

-If using a blender/small food processor, peel the garlic, ginger and onion then put in the machine with the allspice, thyme, soy sauce, honey, lime, cayenne/chili, salt, cinnamon and nutmeg.
+- If using a blender/small food processor, peel the garlic, ginger and onion then put in the machine with the allspice, thyme, soy sauce, honey, lime, cayenne/chili, salt, cinnamon and nutmeg.
 Blend until fairly smooth.
 Alternatively chop the garlic, ginger and onion finely or grate them them mix with the other ingredients.

-Pour the marinade mixture over the chicken thighs.
+- Pour the marinade mixture over the chicken thighs.
 Make sure the chicken is well covered and leave refrigerated overnight or for at least 8 hours.

 - Grill over a medium heat until the chicken is cooked through, around 10 minutes on each side, turning every few minutes to avoid them sticking.